meera/apilogicserver-react-admin-genned/README.md

 ## Why: agile collaboration / iteration, business agility

-So, in a few seconds, you can create working projects that would otherwise require weeks or months, and then customize them.
+So, in a few moments, you can create working projects that would otherwise require weeks or months, and then customize them.

 * **Agile:** working sofware *now* enables you to collaborate with business users over working screens, as a basis for iterations.
 This is the basis of the [Agile Manifesto](https://agilemanifesto.org/).